Neuromodulation: Technology at the Neural Interface

 Manuscripts submitted to Neuromodulation must conform to the guidelines set by the American Medical Association Manual of Style, 10th ed., 2007.2 Requirements for publication are consistent with the International Committee of Medical Journal Editors, which are published in: Uniform Requirements for Manuscripts Submitted to Biomedical Journals, Annals of Internal Medicine 1997; 126:36-47 (www.icmje.org).3

 All manuscripts must be submitted in English.
 Manuscripts must be typed, double-spaced, in US Letter format.
 Pages should be numbered consecutively in the upper right-hand corner beginning with the Abstract, followed in order by Introductions, Materials and Methods, Results, Discussion, and Conclusion.
 The title page should be uploaded as a separate document (see below).
 Manuscripts should be approximately 1,000 to 4,000 words (about 4–16 pages of text), dependent upon the type of report.
-Simple case reports, without reporting unique outcomes, are to be submitted as “Letters to the Editor”.
-Case Report Letters should be submitted to Neuromodulation at: http://mc.manuscriptcentral.com/ner.
-Enter the “Author Center” to submit a new manuscript.
-Letters to the Editor should not exceed 1,000 words, and a maximum of 3 figures or tables (total).
-There is no limit on co-authorship or the number of included references in the manuscript.
+Case Reports and Technical Notes are not to exceed 1,500 words, two authors, and a maximum of 5 references.
+Any Case Report or Technical Note that does not meet the above stated criteria will be returned to the authors for revision.

 Abstract Page with Key Words/Phrases